nextcloud/documentation/user_manual/files/federated_cloud_sharing.rst

 Use this method when you are sharing with users on ownCloud 8.x and older.

 What if you do not know the username or URL?
-Then you can have ownCloud create the link for you and email it to your recipient.
+Then you can have Nextcloud create the link for you and email it to your recipient.

 .. figure:: ../images/create_public_share-6.png